 In doing that, I think perhaps the stenographer should take what Your Committee's interpretation is of their request.
-It is a communication addressed to the National Commander of the Sons of Union Veterans of the Civil The National Commander of the Sons of Union Veterans of the Civil War, and the letter accompanying it asks that the Commander-in-Chief bring it to the attention of all assembled at the National Encampment.
-The communication is signed by twenty-one persons; the first three of which sign as State Department Commander, Department Secretary-Treasurer and Department Counselor. explain that they claim there are four other Camps, in addition to the one writing the resolution.
-It is apparent there is only one active Camp in that State and their capacitant Headquarters are in that State, and that Camp and the Department Headquarters are combined.
+It is a communication addressed to the National Commander of the Sons of Union eterans of the Civil War, and the letter accompanying it asks that the Commander-in-Chief bring it to the attention of all assembled at the National Encampment.
+The communication is signed by twenty-one persons; the first three of which sign as State Department Commander, Department Secretary-Treasurer and Department Counselor. explain that they claim there are four other Camps, in addition to the ing the resolution.
+It is apparent there is only one active Camp State, and that Camp and the Department Headquarters are combined.
 Our records show there are four Camps in the Department of Nebraska, with a total membership of 64.
-This is below the requirements of our Constitution, in both respects, and subject therefore, under our rules and regulations to be summarily canceled by the Commandery-in-Chief.
+This is below the requirements of our Constitution, in both respects, and subject therefore, under rules and regulations to be summarily canceled by the Commandery-in-Chief

 It is difficult to determine what they really want (reads letter).
 We interpret this to be a request that this one active Camp be designated as a State Camp at Large, under the jurisdiction of the Commandery.
 In Chief.
-What they have said contemplates lifting of the Charter of the other Camps, transfer of their members to this Camp and revocation of the Nebraska Charter, all of which is covered under existing laws.
-I read from the Constitution, Article VI, Section 2 4 and 5, which covers it completely.
-This is our interpretation and we are only trying to carry out what we think they want.
-I think we understand it, but we feel that the National Secretary should communicate with them to get further information; and then this matter can be taken care of after we ascertain just what they want.
+What here have said contemplates lifting of the Charter of the other Camps, transfer of their members to this Camp and revocation of the Nebraska Charter, all of which is covered under existing covers it completely.
+This is our interpretation and we are only trying to carry out what we think they and I think we understand it, we feel that the National Secretary should communicate with them to get further information; and then this matter can be taken care of after we ascertain just what they want.
 (Committee sustained).

-(2) A Resolution presented by the National Patriotic Instructor- "Believing it to be an urgent need for the good of our Republic, and with the cherished object of keeping America American in accordance with the principles established by the Founding Fathers of the Nation we, the Sons of Union Veterans of the Civil War. endorse and encourage a new co-operative alinement of voters in the North and South."
+(2) A Resolution presented by the National Patriotic Instructor- "Believing it to be an urgent need for the good of our Republic and with the cherished object of keeping America American in accordance with the principles established by the Founding Fathers of the Nation we, the Sons of Union Veterans of the Civil War, endorse and encourage a new co-operative alinement of voters in the North and South."